MarlonCorreia/ephemail/README.md

 ## Server

-This is highly relient on the amazing [💛 1secmailApi](https://www.1secmail.com/api/), so if their service is down, this TUI won't work.
+This is highly reliant on the amazing [💛 1secmailApi](https://www.1secmail.com/api/), so if their service is down, this TUI won't work.
 I'm currently studying the possibility of writing a companion e-mail server.

 ## License